mustafarami/Concurrency/README.md

 # Learning Concurrency in Java

-This project demonstrates how to use Java's ExecutorService and Future to calculate the number of prime numbers up to a certain number in a concurrent way.
+This project demonstrates how to use Java's ExecutorService and Future to calculate the number of prime and Fibonacci numbers up to a certain number in a concurrent way.
 We distribute the tasks to an ExecutorService that manages a fixed thread pool, and retrieve results asynchronously using Future objects.

 # Implementation